 - Study is a federally funded multi-site clinical trial and Penn is serving as the lead site or has been selected as the IRB of Record as part of the funding approval process

-- An Investigator Initiated multi-site trial where the Penn Investigator is the lead PI.
+- An Investigator Initiated multi-site study where the Penn Investigator is the lead PI.

 - Multi-site study where external sites are not enrolling subjects but are engaged in other research related activities.